Smelling Salt Side Effects, Safety & How to Use Smelling Salts

 Hockey players, strength athletes, and lifters in the gym sometimes use smelling salts to prepare for maximal effort.

-The benefits of smelling salts are mainly neurological rather than physical.
-Smelling salts do not increase strength directly, but they can improve readiness.
+The benefits of stimulating inhalants are mainly neurological rather than physical.
+Alertness inhalants do not increase strength directly, but they can improve readiness

 -